 Property and equipment are recorded at cost.
 Depreciation expense is calculated on a straight-line basis over estimated useful lives of five years for computer equipment and two to ten years for office equipment, furniture and fixtures.
 The Company capitalizes computer software purchased or developed for internal use, and amortizes it over an estimated useful life of five years.
 The carrying value of property and equipment is reviewed for impairment whenever events or changes in circumstances indicate that it may not be recoverable.
 If the carrying amount of an asset group is greater than its estimated future undiscounted cash flows, the carrying value is written down to the estimated fair value.
-These processes require the use of estimates and assumptions about the future that require a significant degree of judgment.
+These processes require the use of estimates and assumptions about the future.